UvA-MAD/Crunchomics_Documentation/docs/source/intro_crunchomics.rst

 CLC Genomics Workbench
 **********************

+CLC genomics is available for groups sharing in the cost for the licence.  f you want to use CLC Genomics Workbench on the Omics-cluster contact s.m.vanleeuwen@uva.nl.

 *  log in on the application server: address is `omics-app01.science.uva.nl` (**not** the headnode!!)::

 	#in terminal type: